Citizens United v. FEC

 And this pisses off the liberals on the court.

-So David Souter, who's like a few weeks from retirement, writes a dissent that, according to some reporting, is just airing all the courts' dirty laundry, accusing the conservatives of, you know, blatant political machinations.
+So David Souter, who's like a few weeks from retirement, writes a dissent that, according to some reporting, is just airing all the courts' dirty laundry, accusing the Conservatives of

-And so somewhat shamed by this, actually like cowed by, you know, a retiring justice ready to just put them on fucking blast.
+blatant political machinations.
+And so somewhat shamed by this, actually like cowed by

 Basically, taking a very narrow question about some stupid movie and a very narrow law that